Easy Cardboard Box Car for Toddlers and Preschoolers

 - Cut a slit with a craft knife approximately in the center of the box.

-- Cut part way along both sides in straight lines to form two flaps.
-One flap is bent inwards to form seating and one is raised to form the dashboard.
+- Cut along both sides of the box in straight lines to form two flaps.
+One flap is bent downwards to become seating and one is raised to form the dashboard.

-- Make another bend in the inside flap to form the seat shape and tape in place.
+- Make another bend in the inside flap to form the shape of the seat, then tape in place.

 2. Cover the box with fabric (as we did) or self-adhesive shelf liner.